nicksampsell/CCNextGen_Template/Readme.md

 To set the text in the partial, set the following in your view

 `ViewData["Title"] = "Page Title"`

+If you are using Razor Pages, you can set the link that the page title links to by setting:

+``ViewData["PageUrl"] = 'Path/To/Page;``

+If this is not set, the page title will be static text.

+If you are using MVC, the page header will link to the Index of the controller.

+You can set the page title to be static text by setting:

+``ViewData["StaticTitle"] = true;``

+The button that displays on the top right-hand side of the Index and Editor pages typically displays the text "Add New" or "Cancel."
+You can override this on each page by setting:

+``ViewData["ButtonText"] = "Override Button Text";``

 To hide the button, set the following